 The Board of Directors of the Charter School will meet regularly, between seven to ten times throughout the school year and in accordance with the Brown Act.
-Agendas for regular meetings will be published in advance and distributed to each member of the Board of Directors and will be posted at the entrance to the Charter School outside the Charter School's main office for public viewing at least 72 hours in advance of scheduled meetings.
+Agendas for regular meetings will be published in advance and distributed to each member of the Board of Directors and will be posted at the entrance to the

+Charter School outside the Charter School's main office for public viewing at least 72 hours in advance of scheduled meetings.
 Notices for regular meetings will be posted on the Charter School's website along with a schedule for all regular meetings that will be held throughout the year.
-Agendas for special meetings will be posted in the main school office at least 24 hours prior to the meeting.
+Agendas for special meetings will be posted at least 24 hours before the meeting.
+Notices for special meetings will be posted in the main school office at least 24 hours prior to the meeting.
 Copies of the Board minutes are on the Charter School's website and available at the Charter School's front office.